calchen01/RobotNLP/README.md

 ## Instructions to Set up

+Put all .py files inside the src folder.
+Put "data" and "vectors" folders inside your project folder, parallel to the src folder.
+Put your .magnitude file inside the "vectors" folder.

-Put robot_com.py and audio_io.py under the src folder. robot_com.py supports command line IO to control your robot using natural English language.
+robot_com.py supports command line IO to control your robot using natural English language.
 With the addition of audio_io.py, you are able to control your robot using voice!

 To run command line IO, you need to install matplotlib:
 ```